You get a more secure and private search experience with Secure Sockets Layer (SSL). When you search on Google, you use SSL.

 How SSL helps protect your data

-SSL encrypts the connection between your computer and Google to help prevent others (like Internet cafes, Internet Service Providers, and Wi-Fi hotspots) from seeing the information you see on the search results page and your login information.
+SSL encrypts the connection between your computer and Google.
+This helps prevent others, like Internet cafes, Internet Service Providers, and Wi-Fi hotspots, from seeing your search results page and login information.

-While SSL helps protect your search results, which may include personal results from Google products like Gmail and Google Calendar, it doesn't provide complete security against all potential risks, like viruses and malware.
-When searching over SSL, it's still good to keep online safety best practices in mind.
+While SSL helps protect your search results, which may include personal results from Google products like Gmail and Google Calendar, it doesn't provide complete security.

 - The fact that you visited google.com

-For example, when you visit another website from the Google search results page, that website may be able to identify what site you came from or the search terms that you used.
+For example, websites you visit from the Google search results page may identify what site you came from or what your search was.

 SSL and schools

-If you are a school or organization where SSL interferes with parental controls, monitoring programs, or auditing software, learn more about blocking adult content at your school.
+If SSL interferes with parental controls, monitoring programs, or auditing software at your work or school, learn more about blocking adult content at your school.